HMS Sheerness (1691)

 HMS Sheerness was a fifth rate built under the 1689 programme built at Sheerness Dockyard.
 Her guns were listed under old terms for guns as demi-culverines, sakers and minions.
-After commissioning she spent her career in Home Waters, North America, Mediterranean and the West Indies.
+After commissioning she spent her career in Home Waters, North America, the Mediterranean and the West Indies.
 She was reduced to a 20-gun sixth rate in 1717 then rebuilt as a Modified 1719 Establishment sixth rate in 1731.
 She was sold in 1744.

 Sheerness was the second named vessel since it was used for a2-gun smack built at Chatham in 1673 and sunk 24 April 1695 as a foundation at Sheerness.

 Construction

 She was ordered on 28 June 1689 from Chatham Dockyard to be built under the guidance of Master Shipwright Daniel Furzer.
 She was launched on 6 March 1691.

-Commissioned Service
+Commissioned service

 HMS Sheerness was commissioned in 1691 under the command of Captain Anthony Roope, RN for service in the North Sea.
 With the death of Captain Roope on 25 June 1692 Captain Thomas Fowlis took over.
-January 1693 saw Captain John Norris, RN in command with the Smyrna convoy in June 1693.
-September 1693 she was under Captain Lord Archibald Hamilton, RN.
-In 1694 she temporarily under the command of Captain James Lawrence.
+January 1693 saw Captain John Norris, RN, in command of the Smyrna convoy in June 1693.
+In September 1693, she was under Captain Lord Archibald Hamilton, RN.
+In 1694, she was temporarily under the command of Captain James Lawrence.
 Captain Valentine Bowles, RN was in command for service in the West Indies in 1697.
 Captain Bowles was dismissed by court-martial on 27 October 1698.
 Captain William Urry, RN was in command in 1701. she was off Dunkirk in 1702 then went to the Orkney Islands with Beaumont's squadron then was with Shovel's Fleet in October.
 In 1703 Captain Thomas Mitchell, RN was in command for service in Newfoundland in 1703.
 She then proceeded to the Leeward Islands in 1704 followed by the North Sea in 1705.

 In 1706 she was under the command of Captain William Bloys, RN for service in the Leeward Islands.
 She took the privateer, La Trompeuse on 27 June 1709.
 She spent 1709–10 in the North Sea with service at the Firth of Forth in 1712.
 She underwent a great repair at Sheerness between November 1712 and February 1713 at a cost of £928.11.0 1/2d.
 She spent 1713 'owling'.
 She paid off at Portsmouth in December 1714.
-She was reduced to a 20-gun sixth rate by Admiralty Order (AO) 23 February 1717 at a cost of £4,387.9.51/4d from February to August 1717.
+She was reduced to a 20-gun sixth rate by Admiralty Order (AO) on 23 February 1717 at a cost of £4,387.9.51/4d from February to August 1717.